Welcome to the Revolution in Affordable Legal Services

 The Problem is Price

 According to economics, the problem is price.
 In Utah, 89% of attorneys who stated their hourly rate in a Utah Bar survey said they charge more than $150 per hour.
 Nationally, the average price for an attorney is $284 per hour.
 Low and middle income people simply cannot afford to pay an attorney $284 an hour.
 The average newly graduated lawyer has $100,584 in student debt.
 So lawyers cannot afford to charge less than $284 an hour, right?

 The Revolution: A non-profit law firm that charges based on income

-Open Legal Services is an innovative solution to the problem of connecting the supply of lawyers to the demand for affordable legal services.
-The three pillars of our model are:
+Open Legal Services was an innovative solution to the problem of connecting the supply of lawyers to the demand for affordable legal services.
+The three pillars of our model were:

 - Operating as a non-profit

 - Charging on a sliding scale based on income